Mira0507/path_variable_public/README.md

 /usr/bin/echo
 ```

-If you knew or guessed that the command `which` shows location of the command, you're absolutely right!
-I figured out that the `echo` locates in the directory `/usr/bin`.
+I learned that the `echo` locates in the directory `/usr/bin` from the info given by `which`.
 That's the eighth one out of sixteen paths printed by `echo $PATH`.

 What if I search for a command that's not present or invisible on my computer?
 Searching for a random command `cool` gives no output as shown below: